ertkonuk/NeMo-Aligner/docs/user-guide/index.rst

    DPO is a simpler alignment method compared to RLHF.
 DPO introduces a novel parameterization of the reward model in RLHF.
 This parameterization allows us to extract the corresponding optimal policy.

 :ref:`Model Alignment by Rejection Sampling (RS) <model-aligner-rs>` RS is a simple online alignment algorithm.
 In RS, the policy model generates several responses.
-These responses are assigned a scores by the reward model, and the highest scoring responses are used for SFT.
+These responses are assigned a score by the reward model, and the highest scoring responses are used for SFT.

 :ref:`Fine-tuning Stable Diffusion with DRaFT+ <model-aligner-draftp>` DRaFT+ is an algorithm for fine-tuning text-to-image generative diffusion models by directly backpropagating through a reward model which alleviates the mode collapse issues from DRaFT algorithm and improves diversity through regularization.